Silverr12/DMA-CFW-Guide/README.md

 > [!IMPORTANT]
-> Once you have completed steps 1-5, you **should, with 98% confidence**, be good to go for BE, EAC, and any other anti-cheat that you can think of **that isn't VGK, Faceit or ESEA**
+> Once you have completed steps 1-5, you **should, with 98% confidence**, be good to go for systems with lower-end detections
-> For them your best bet would be lots of trial and error with emulating different devices, doing odd config space changes, and changing things around in pcileech, many will not reveal their methods unless they want it detected, so you are mostly on your own there unfortunately.
+> Your best bet to get past higher-end detection systems is lots of trial and error, many will not reveal their methods unless they want it detected so you are mostly on your own there unfortunately.

 ## **6. TLP Emulation**